nistar/ncqa/README.md

-Meven based Java project to certify NCQA rules
+A pilot python project to explore NCQA certification process.